francescobarbarulo/kubernetes-starter-pack/guides/lab07.md

 ## Install NFS client on the Kubernetes worker node

-Open a shell on the `k8s-w-01` environment.
+🖥️ Open a shell in the `k8s-w-01` environment.

 1. Install teh NFS client package.